 // Sample calls

-console.log(example2(true, true)) // Output: Original: false, DeMorgan: false -> true
+console.log(example2(true, true)); // Output: Original: false, DeMorgan: false -> true

-console.log(example2(true, false)) // Output: Original: false, DeMorgan: false -> true
+console.log(example2(true, false)); // Output: Original: false, DeMorgan: false -> true

-console.log(example2(false, true)) // Output: Original: false, DeMorgan: false -> true
+console.log(example2(false, true)); // Output: Original: false, DeMorgan: false -> true

-console.log(example2(false, false)) // Output: Original: true, DeMorgan: true -> true
+console.log(example2(false, false)); // Output: Original: true, DeMorgan: true -> true🧐 Explanation

-1. Negation of a Conjunction:
+Negation of a Conjunction:

-• In the example1 function, we check if the negation of the conjunction of twoboolean values is equivalent to the disjunction of their negations.
+example1function, we check if the negation of the conjunction of two boolean values is equivalent to the disjunction of their negations. (a && b)returnstrueonly if bothaandbaretrue.
+The negation of this expression will betrueonly if at least one of the values isfalse.(!a || !b)istrueif at least one ofaorbisfalse.

-2. Negation of a Disjunction:
+Negation of a Disjunction:

-• In the example2 function, we check if the negation of the disjunction of two boolean values is equivalent to the conjunction of their negations.
+example2function, we check if the negation of the disjunction of two boolean values is equivalent to the conjunction of their negations. (a || b)returnstrueif at least one ofaorbistrue.
+The negation of this expression will betrueonly if bothaandbarefalse.(!a && !b)is `true

 true if both a and b are false.